HOLLYWOOD AND SILICON VALLEY MAY GET ALL THE ATTENTION FROM THE REST OF THE WORLD, BUT CALIFORNIANS KNOW THAT THE BEST PART OF THIS STATE IS THE FOOD!

 We strongly believe in providing a taste experience that gives people the comforting feeling they’re used to while gently challenging their perception of food – where it comes from and how what they eat impacts the world.

 We proudly partner with local farmers.
-And because we see and speak to the farmers themselves on a weekly basis, we know when there has been a bad tomato crop or when organic cucumbers are flourishing, which allows us to tailor our menu accordingly.
+And because we see and speak to the farmers themselves on a weekly basis (3x a week for that matter!), we know when there has been a bad tomato crop or when organic cucumbers are flourishing, which allows us to tailor our menu accordingly.
 This creates a win-win situation for the farmers, for us and for our customers who can eat seasonal, organic and local food for the same cost (and sometimes cheaper than) the alternative.

-Several years later Mollie turned her attention to her life long passion for cooking and vegan food.
+Several years after a flourishing career in filmmaking, music, and television, Mollie turned her attention to her life long passion for cooking and vegan food.
 In 2010 she opened the first KindKreme in Studio City and produced her first documentary, May I Be Frank, with her brothers Ryland Engelhart and Cary Mosier.
 The film follows an unhealthy, obese, native New Yorker who accepts a challenge to go vegan for 42 days, in which he becomes sober, loses weight, and becomes healthy again.
 The film received overwhelming acclaim.
-Mollie’s second film as a producer, The End of Love, debuted as an Official Selection at Sundance Film Festival in 2012.
-The movie was made as locally as her restaurants with her friend Mark Webber who wrote, directed and starred in the film.